Dreaming of Home and Mother: Chinese lyrics

 In life it is happy reunions that are rare; most often we bid farewell.

 In popular culture

+Songbie was featured as a graduation song in the 1983 Chinese film My Memories of Old Beijing, itself based on the 1960 novel of the same name by Lin Haiyin, though the lyrics differ slightly in the book.

-In July 2018, SNH48 Group issued a cover version of "Songbie," which was entitled "Di Li Qian Xing"《砥砺前行》.
+In July 2018, SNH48 Group issued a cover version of Songbie, which was entitled "Di Li Qian Xing" (《砥砺前行》).
 The lyrics were re-written by SNH48 ex-member Wu Yanwen, despite her announcement of departure in January 2018.

-The melody of "Songbie" was played at the 2022 Beijing Winter Olympics' closing ceremony as a farewell song.
+The melody of Songbie was played at the 2022 Beijing Winter Olympics' closing ceremony as a farewell song.